 - Medical costs – this includes the cost of medical tests and treatments either not covered by insurance or sought out from overseas or private healthcare providers.
 These costs are also easily proved as part of your claim, as the costs should be directly recorded.

-As you can see, the number of different damages and costs related to your injury are vast and comprehensive.
-However, all of these do depend heavily on the severity of the injury that you have suffered, as this is the aspect of your claim that will be most heavily investigated and taken into account.
+As you can see, the number of different damages and costs related to your injury is vast and comprehensive.
+However, all of these do depend heavily on the severity of the injury you have suffered.
+This is the aspect of your claim that will be most heavily investigated and taken into account.

-When you make a personal injury compensation claim for an accident that occurred on a building site, the amount of compensation that you will receive can vary.
-However, the most important aspect of your claim that will be considered when deciding how much compensation you receive is the type and severity of your injury.
+When you make a personal injury compensation claim for an accident on a building site, the amount of compensation you will receive can vary.
+However, the most important aspect of your claim that will be considered when deciding how much compensation you receive is your injury’s type and severity.

 The below table includes a number of injury types matched against potential severity and respective average compensation amounts: